nfk23b/HackerNews/README.md

-## Made with Next Js
+## Made with Next.Js and HackerNews API

-## npm install - to install all dependencies
+## 1) npm install - to install all dependencies
+## 2) npm run build - to make production build

-## npm run dev - to run project on localhost, using 3000 port
+## 3) npm start - to run project on localhost, using 3000 port